-All Felony Aggravated DUI’s and Misdemeanor DUIs carry at least some incarceration, heavy fines and stringent license and ignition interlock device requirements.
+A Felony Aggravated DUI in Arizona carries at least some incarceration, heavy fines and stringent license and ignition interlock device requirements.
 Indeed, Arizona prosecutes DUI cases aggressively.
 With the number of highway and roadway fatalities reported yearly, it is not difficult to see why.

 What Conduct is a Felony Aggravated DUI in Arizona?